-Use of the TST approach provides greater confidence in the accuracy of the results as it allows regulators to minimize both the occurrence of false negatives (i.e., declaring an effluent safe when it is actually toxic), and the occurrence of false positives (i.e., declaring an effluent toxic when it is actually not toxic).
+Use of the TST approach provides greater confidence in the results as it allows regulators to minimize both the occurrence of false negatives (i.e., declaring an effluent safe when it is actually toxic), and the occurrence of false positives (i.e., declaring an effluent toxic when it is actually not toxic).
 The TST approach incorporates these test error values as regulatory management decisions (RMDs) which specify what effect level in the effluent is considered unacceptably toxic and the desired frequency of declaring a truly negligible effect within a test non-toxic.
 The current hypothesis testing approaches do not address false negatives, just as the current approaches do not define what levels of toxicity are considered unacceptable.
 The RMDs used in the Provisions were developed to account for normal test variability.
 U.S. EPA and the State Water Board demonstrated that the RMDs are scientifically valid through peer review and the TST Test Drive.
 The TST approach, with a rephrased null hypothesis that incorporates RMDs provides a positive incentive for the permittee to generate high quality data with low test variability increasing the confidence that correct determinations are made.
-A more detailed discussion of the TST is provided in Sections 2.6.6 and 5.3.1 of the Staff Report.
+A more detailed discussion of the TST is provided in Section 2.6.6, Section 5.3.1, and Appendix J of the Staff Report.

 Water Quality Objectives

 The numeric toxicity water quality objectives are expressed in the form of a null hypothesis and alternative hypothesis.
-Attainment of the water quality objective is demonstrated by conducting toxicity testing, analyzing the data using the TST statistical approach, and rejecting the null hypothesis.
+Attainment of the water quality objective is demonstrated by conducting aquatic toxicity testing, analyzing the data using the TST statistical approach, and rejecting the null hypothesis.
 When the null hypothesis is rejected, the alternative hypothesis is accepted in its place, and there is no exceedance of the water quality objective.
 An exceedance of the water quality objective is demonstrated by failing to reject the null hypothesis.

-In the Provisions, for the chronic toxicity water quality objective, the null hypothesis is the following general statement: the ambient receiving water is toxic because the test organism response (e.g., survival, reproduction, growth) in the ambient receiving water sample is less than or equal to 75 percent of the test organism response in the control water sample.
-For the chronic water quality objective, the alternative hypothesis is the following general statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival, reproduction, growth) in the ambient receiving water sample is greater than 75 percent of the test organism RESPONSE in the control water sample.
+In the Provisions, for the chronic toxicity water quality objective, the null hypothesis is the following general statement: the ambient water is toxic because the response (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is less than or equal to 75 percent of the test organisms’ response in the control water sample.
+For the chronic water quality objective, the alternative hypothesis is the following general statement: the ambient water is not toxic because the response (e.g., survival, reproduction, growth) of the test organisms in the ambient water sample is greater than 75 percent of the test organisms’ response in the control water sample.

-For the acute toxicity water quality objective, the null hypothesis is the following general statement: the ambient receiving water is toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is less than or equal to 80 percent of the test organism RESPONSE in the control water sample.
-For the acute toxicity water quality objective, the alternative hypothesis is the following general statement: the ambient receiving water is not toxic because the test organism RESPONSE (e.g., survival) in the ambient receiving water sample is greater than 80 percent of the test organism RESPONSE in the control water sample.
+For the acute toxicity water quality objective, the null hypothesis is the following general statement: the ambient water is toxic because the response(e.g., survival) of the test organisms in the ambient water sample is less than or equal to 80 percent of the test organisms’ response in the control water sample.
+For the acute toxicity water quality objective, the alternative hypothesis is the following general statement: the ambient water is not toxic because the response (e.g., survival) of the test organisms in the ambient water sample is greater than 80 percent of the test organisms’ response in the control water sample.

 Regulatory Management Decisions